Ares-Developers/Ares-docs/new/warheads/damageair.rst

 Damage Airborne Units
 `````````````````````

-Warheads detonation on the ground cause explosions that never affect units in
+Warheads detonating on the ground cause explosions that never affect units in
 the air, no matter how large the :tag:`CellSpead` range is.
 If a warhead
 detonated just a few leptons above the ground however, airborne units would be
 affected if they were in range.
 This can now be changed.